coala/teams/README.md

 To apply you have to create an issue in this repository using the given template.

-__Remeber!
+__Remember!
 Although anyone is invited to help any team, becoming a team member adds a declaration of dedication to the domain of the respective team.__

 __For more information about coala teams,